 (kg per day)1,2

 1 Feeding curves serve as a guideline, and feed should be adjusted individually for each sow.
-Using daily corrections in liquid feeding for sows is recommended, and in early lactation an additional 8-10 % increase in feed allowance is recommended for sows with a high litter size and good appetite.
-From day 10-14 onwards an increase from 2-4% each day is an adequate increase in feed allowance.
+Using daily corrections in liquid feeding for sows is recommended, and in early lactation, an additional 8-10 % increase in feed allowance is recommended for sows with high litter size and good appetite.
+From day 10-14 onwards an increase of 2-4% each day is an adequate increase in feed allowance.
 The exact same recommendations can be used when using dry feed for lactating sows

 2 The feeding curve is based on lactation feed with an energy concentration of 9.8 MJ NE/13.0 MJ ME/1.06 EW per kg feed and containing 8.3 g SID lysine per kg feed equivalent to 9.4 g total lysine per kg feed.

 In practice, it can be an advantage to let the same person do the adjustments after the same feeding every day.
 Adjust before the troughs are cleaned.

 The second half of the lactation period is when the piglets will be picking up growth-wise which the feed allowance for the sow should reflect.

 The daily adjustment can be set around +0.2 kg per day, adjustments should continue to follow the individual sows’ feed intake.

 Maximum feed allowance

 Towards the end of the lactation period, the sow can consume more than 10 kg per day, nevertheless, it is advised to administer the feed allowance properly and take litter size into account.

 At maximum milk yield around day 16, the daily requirement for body condition maintenance is between 2.4 – 2.9 kg depending on the size of the sow.
 On top of this, an additional 0.47 kg is needed per piglet in the litter.